ESL Instructors and Students

 Writing for an Indian Business Audience - This handout provides examples and information on writing for both domestic and international audiences doing business in India.
 It includes information on letters and memos, as well as important stylistic considerations.
 The handout concludes with comments on some important characteristics of English writing in India, and on the status of English in business writing compared with native Indian languages, such as Hindi and Bengali.

 Writing and Research Help by Email - Still have questions about your writing?
-Haven't found what you need?
-Send us an email!
-Our staff will provide individualized writing help online.
+Send a short, specific question to our OWL Mail tutors.